Menopause After 50 Lifestyle: How to Thrive with Energy, Confidence, and Vitality

 • Hormone levels stabilize at a lower baseline

-Menopause impacts almost every system in your body, it’s not just in your mind; it’s your biology readjusting.
+Menopause after 50 impacts almost every system in your body; it’s not just in your mind; it’s your biology readjusting.

 • Sleep disturbances: Melatonin fluctuations, hormone shifts, stress